nmcuong166/NewFoods/README.md

 # NewFoods
-The project is created by NmCuong and Phu, Lanh.
+The project is created by NmCuong.
 The project is scraffold for buiding website and mobile for commercial, news etc...
 The technology in this project include:
 - Backend : WebApi .net core 2.2, Entity Framework core 2.2, Sql server, JWT json token,
 - FrontEnd: Angular 7.0